Stuycs-K/project03-final-09-chaoj-chent-ngt/DEVLOG.md

 ### 2024-01-10 Add code to increment number of players ready
 Spent 30 minutes adding and testing code to increment number of players ready.

+### 2024-01-11 Rewrote socket code and get server to know when client finishes
+Spent 90 minutes.
+Rewrote socket code because it used something else other than Mr. K notes.
+Wrote a function to find length of string and wrote some code to communicate between client and server so that subserver knows when that client finishes their string.

 ## Jason Chao

 ### 2025-01-08 - TypeRacer Game Implementation